-Overview of document

-This document contains basic information on the SE-CMM appraisal method (SAM).
-It is broken into three chapters with appendices:

-- Chapter 1 contains basic context information and assumptions used in creating the method. - Chapter 2 contains descriptions of each of the major process elements of SAM. - Chapter 3 contains guidance information that is helpful in preparing for and conducting an appraisal. - The appendices contain templates and instructions for using support tools recommended in SAM, as well as the SAM questionnaires.

-In this chapter

-The following table provides a guide to the information found in this chapter.
+Overview of document This document contains basic information on the SE-CMM appraisal method (SAM).
+It is broken into three chapters with appendices: Chapter 1 contains basic context information and assumptions used in creating the method.
+Chapter 2 contains descriptions of each of the major process elements of SAM.
+Chapter 3 contains guidance information that is helpful in preparing for and conducting an appraisal.
+The appendices contain templates and instructions for using support tools recommended in SAM, as well as the SAM questionnaires.
+In this chapter r The following table provides a guide to the information found in this chapter.
+TopicSee Page 1.1 Summary of the SE-CMM Appraisal Method 1-2 1.2 Assumptions 1-9 1.3 Appraisal Roles1-10

-Topic See Page
+Торіс See Page

 1.1 Summary of the SE-CMM Appraisal Method 1-2

 1.2 Assumptions 1-9

 1.3 Appraisal Roles 1-10

+1.4 Appraisal Instruments 1-14